phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 }
 ```

-Now person and weather is being fetched concurrently.
+Now person and weather are being fetched concurrently.

-Now, let's say this person actually wants to travel to London and New York, we can now do something like this:
+Let's say this person actually wants to travel to London *and* New York, we can do something like this:

 ```graphql
 {